top of page

 Emergency Medical Technician Academy

-The EMT Academy will be divided into the following course sections:
+The EMT Academy will be structured into the following course sections to ensure a comprehensive learning experience:

-• All instructions comply with local, state and the U.S. Department of Transportation (DOT) National EMS Education Standards (DOT HS 811 0771, January 2009).
+Rest assured that all our instructions align with the local, state, and U.S. Department of Transportation (DOT) National EMS Education Standards (DOT HS 811 0771, January 2009).
+This ensures that you receive education that meets the highest standards of excellence in emergency medical services.

 Student Life